A History of Tether and Bitfinex’s Audits, Attestations, Memos, and Letters: Both Promised and Actual – Bennett's Articles

 In September of 2017 Tether announced (archive) that they had engaged Friedman LLP out of New York to audit them.
 This audit would never occur, we would eventually get an update from a Tether spokesperson saying the relationship dissolved, citing the “excruciatingly detailed procedures” (archive) that the auditor wanted to undertake.

-Also in September of 2017 Tether released from previous attestations from a small accounting firm in Taiwan called TOPSUN.
+Also in September of 2017 Tether released four previous attestations from a small accounting firm in Taiwan called TOPSUN.
 These were monthly attestations attesting to Tether having sufficient backing for the end of the month from December 2016 through March 2017.
 Strangely these were not completed at the end of the respective months but were all completed on May 23rd 2017.
 (Strangely approximately two weeks after they announced that Friedman had been brought on to audit Bitfinex)

 - December 2016 (Archive) (My copy)